Playing outside in the summertime is one of the wonderful perks of childhood, and it’s good for your child’s health, too.

-And because a significant amount of the sun’s damaging rays (roughly 70 to 80 percent) can come through clouds or fog, sunscreen is crucial — even on overcast or chilly days.
+And because a significant amount of the sun’s damaging rays (up to 80 percent) can come through clouds or fog, sunscreen is crucial — even on overcast or chilly days.

 That’s why I recommend families take the following precautions:

 - Avoid high-intensity hours: The best defense against the sun’s damaging rays is avoidance.
-Have children play in the shade and avoid exposure to the sun’s strongest rays of the day, usually between 10 a.m. and 4 p.m.
-If in direct sunlight, protect skin with a hat and lightweight, long-sleeved clothes.
+Whenever possible, have children play in the shade and avoid exposure to the sun’s strongest rays of the day, usually between 10 a.m. and 4 p.m.
+When in direct sunlight, protect skin with a wide-brimmed hat and lightweight, long-sleeved clothes.

-- Be SPF smart: The number found on every container of sunscreen stands for “sun protection factor.”
-According to the Food and Drug Administration, SPF is related not only to time spent in the sun but also to the amount of sun exposure.
+- Be SPF-smart: The number found on every container of sunscreen stands for “sun protection factor.”
 The higher the SPF, the more protection it provides.
-Today, the American Academy of Dermatology recommends that kids use sunscreen with an SPF of 30 or higher.
+The American Academy of Dermatology recommends that everyone, including children, use sunscreen with an SPF of 30 or higher.

 - Use lotion instead of spray: While any form of sun protection is better than none, lotion generally provides a thicker and more even coating on skin, giving more protection.
-Also, the inhalation of spray sunscreen has become a recent concern, and it should never be sprayed or worn near a flame, as it may contain flammable ingredients such as alcohol.
+Spray sunscreen poses a potential risk of inhalation.
+It also should not be used near a flame, as it may contain flammable ingredients such as alcohol.

-- Slather sunscreen on all skin tones: While it is true that people with dark skin are not at as great a risk of sunburn as those with lighter skin, everyone benefits from the protection of sunscreen, including the protection it offers against the risk of skin cancer.
+- Slather up no matter your skin tone: While it is true that people with dark skin are not at as great a risk of sunburn as those with lighter skin, everyone benefits from the protection of sunscreen, including the protection it offers against the risk of skin cancer.

-- Keep infants covered: Babies 6 months and younger are thought to be even more susceptible to the sun’s damaging rays.
+- Keep infants covered: Babies 6 months and younger are even more susceptible to the sun’s damaging rays.
 The best plan is to help your baby avoid direct sun exposure altogether by covering up with lightweight clothing and sitting in the shade.
-When that isn’t possible, the American Academy of Pediatrics recommends applying just a little bit of sunscreen to exposed areas such as faces and the backs of their hands.
+When that isn’t possible, the American Academy of Pediatrics recommends applying just a little bit of sunscreen to exposed areas such as their face and the backs of their hands.

-- Use protective eyewear: Everyone’s eyes will benefit from the protection offered by sunglasses.
-Make sure you and, when possible, your children wear a pair with at least 97 percent protection against both UVA rays (the ones that cause spots, wrinkles and possibly skin cancer) and UVB rays (which lead to burns and skin cancer).
+- Use protective eyewear: Everyone’s eyes can benefit from the protection offered by sunglasses.
+Make sure you and, when possible, your children wear a pair with at least 99 percent protection against both UVA rays (the ones that cause spots, wrinkles and possibly skin cancer) and UVB rays (which lead to burns and skin cancer).
 If your child is too young or won’t wear sunglasses, a wide-brimmed hat can protect their eyes in addition to shading their face, neck and even shoulders.